apache/spark/docs/ml-linalg-guide.md

 This guide provides necessary information to enable accelerated linear algebra processing for Spark MLlib.

 Spark MLlib defines Vector and Matrix as basic data types for machine learning algorithms.
-On top of them, [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) operations are implemented and supported by [dev.ludovic.netlib](https://github.com/luhenry/netlib) (the algorithms may call [Breeze](https://github.com/scalanlp/breeze) and it will in turn call [netlib-java](https://github.com/fommil/netlib-Java)). `dev.ludovic.netlib` can use optimized native linear algebra libraries (refered to as "native libraries" or "BLAS libraries" hereafter) for faster numerical processing.
+On top of them, [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) and [LAPACK](https://en.wikipedia.org/wiki/LAPACK) operations are implemented and supported by [dev.ludovic.netlib](https://github.com/luhenry/netlib) (the algorithms may also call [Breeze](https://github.com/scalanlp/breeze)). `dev.ludovic.netlib` can use optimized native linear algebra libraries (refered to as "native libraries" or "BLAS libraries" hereafter) for faster numerical processing.
 [Intel MKL](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) and [OpenBLAS](http://www.openblas.net) are two popular ones.

-However due to license differences, the official released Spark binaries by default don't contain these native libraries.
+The official released Spark binaries don't contain these native libraries.

 The following sections describe how to install native libraries, configure them properly, and how to point `dev.ludovic.netlib` to these native libraries.